-Once the device has switched into the Bi-directional Mode, the VCLK input is disregarded, with the exception that a logic high level is required to enable write capability.
-This mode supports a two-wire Bi-directional data transmission protocol (I2CTM).
+The 24LCS21 can be switched into the bi-directional Mode (Figure 3-1) by applying a valid high to low transition on the bi-directional Mode Clock (SCL).
+When the device has been switched into the bi-directional Mode, the VCLK input is disregarded, with the exception that a logic high level is required to enable write capability.
+This mode supports a two-wire bi-directional data transmission protocol (I2CTM).
 In this protocol, a device that sends data on the bus is defined to be the transmitter, and a device that receives data from the bus is defined to be the receiver.
-The bus must be controlled by a master device that generates the Bi-directional Mode Clock (SCL), controls access to the bus and generates the START and STOP conditions, while the 24LC21A acts as the slave.
+The bus must be controlled by a master device that generates the bi-directional Mode Clock (SCL), controls access to the bus and generates the START and STOP conditions, while the 24LCS21 acts as the slave.
 Both master and slave can operate as transmitter or receiver, but the master device determines which mode is activated.

-In the Bidirectional mode, the 24LC21A only responds to commands for device 1010 000X.
+In this mode, the 24LCS21 only responds to commands for device 1010 000X.